 For children who are smaller, keep this game contained in an individual room.
 For older kids, let them roam the house for 15 minutes trying to find the other players.
 Make sure everyone knows what the boundaries of the game are, whether it’s “You have to stay inside the house,” or “Anywhere except the garage.”

 A fun variation is to play in the dark where it is more difficult to find one another.
 You can also play tag as well, meaning if you’re about to be caught, you can run off to find another hiding place.
+This is a fantastic group game for kids.

 Creating a fun scavenger hunt involves a little bit of recon on your part, but it’s worth it.
 First, find objects around the house that you want your kids to search for, then get out a few pieces of paper and a writing utensil.
 (Look, you’re already having a scavenger hunt of your own.)